Winthrop Rockefeller: First campaigns

-1966 gubernatorial election
+1966 Arkansas gubernatorial election

 When Rockefeller made his second run in the 1966 election, only 11 percent of Arkansans considered themselves Republicans.
 But Arkansans had tired of Faubus after six terms as governor and as head of the Democratic "machine".
 Democrats themselves seemed to be more interested in the reforms that Rockefeller offered in his campaign than "winning another one for the party".
 An odd coalition of Republicans and Democratic reform voters catapulted Rockefeller into the governor's office, as he defeated a segregationist Democratic former Justice of the Arkansas Supreme Court, James D. Johnson of Conway in Faulkner County, who preferred the appellation "Justice Jim".

 Former state Republican chairman Osro Cobb reversed himself in 1966 and endorsed Rockefeller.
 He explains:

 Arkansas Republicans were eager to work with Winthrop Rockefeller on another race for governor if he could be led to run as a true Republican to help build the party in the state.
 I liked him personally.
 He showed me many courtesies, and I still thought [despite feelings in 1964] that he would make a good governor and could be elected on the Republican ticket. ...
 He had learned a lesson.
 And he won his next two races for governor. ...
 His service contributed greatly to the enormous benefits of two-party government in Arkansas.

 At the time Winthrop became governor, his brother Nelson Rockefeller had been the governor of New York since 1959, and remained so throughout Winthrop's four years in office.
 They are often erroneously cited as the first two brothers to be governors at the same time, but they were actually the third case; the previous instances were Levi and Enoch Lincoln from 1827 to 1829, and John and William Bigler from 1852 to 1855.
 More recently, George W. and Jeb Bush were both governors from 1999 to 2000.

 At the 1968 Republican National Convention, Winthrop Rockefeller received backing from members of the Arkansas delegation as a "favorite son" presidential candidate.
 He received all of his state's 18 votes; his brother Nelson, then concluding a major presidential bid against Richard M. Nixon, received 277.
 This was the only time in the 20th century that the names of two brothers were placed into nomination at the same time.